The issues: Cyber Bullying, Sexting, Social Media, Internet Predators

 Scene 7: James and Amber are chatting online again.
 Amber shares with James the anti-Sarah website that Matt created.
 Daniel is frustrated, and we learn of steps he is beginning to take to combat cyber bullies.
 Matt shares with Josh and Sarah the anti-Sarah website, but he claims he does not know who created the site.
 To get even, Matt suggests he and Josh shoot a video of Daniel in the locker room and post it on Youtube.

 Scene 9: Matt and Josh share with Sarah the video they took of Daniel.
 Josh confronts Daniel but Daniel blames Matt.
-Sarah and Josh realize they were wrong in attacking Daniel and apologize; however, Josh now wants to go after Matt for his trickery.
-Josh and Sarah plan to steal Amber’s password to get back at her as well.
+Sarah and Josh realize they were wrong in attacking Daniel and apologized; however, Josh now wants to go after Matt for his trickery.
+Josh and Sarah plan to steal Amber’s password.

 Scene 10: Amber and James are on the phone.
 James attempts to pressure Amber into a face to face meeting.
-James then reveals that he is 40 years old and knows where Amber goes to school and that he has even driven by her house.
+James then reveals that he is 42 years old and knows where Amber goes to school and that he has even driven by her house.
 Amber is freaked out and hangs up.
-The next day in school Amber asks Daniel if he is really “James”.
-He says no and explains how James probably got all the information from clues on her social media profiles.
+The next day in school amber asks Daniel if he is really “James”.
+He says no and explains how James probably got all the information from clues on her myspace.
 Daniel encourages Amber to contact the police.

-Scene 11: Josh and Sarah steal Amber’s password and use her account to send the same naked photo but with her head on it to everyone in school.
+Scene 11: Josh and Sarah falsely make amends with Amber and steal her password.
+They then use her account to send the same naked photo but with her head on it to everyone in school.
 They then falsely report Matt as a rapist on a website.